realitymediabook/realitymediabook.github.io/_chapters/chapter-Preface.md

 syntaxHighlighter: no
 ---

-If you wish to enter the immersive book immediately, click on the image below.

-\[portal image into Onboarding room\]

- If you would like some context, read the following preface first.

 *Reality Media* is a project encompassing three related writing spaces, three technologies for representing ideas: print, the web, and immersive VR and AR.